ProtonMail/proton-python-client/doc/srp.rst

 This module provides an implementation of the Secure Remote Password Protocol.
-It may be used for secure authentication across an unsecured network connection and verifies that both sides, the user and server, have knowledge of the user's password.
-Unlike other commonly used authentication protocols such as Kerberos and certificate-based SSL, SRP does not require a trusted third party.
-With SRP, the user's password is never sent over the network and a successful authentication results in a cryptographically secure shared key that may be used for symmetric key encryption.
+It is used for secure authentication across an unsecured network connection and verifies that both sides, the user and server, have knowledge of the user's password.
+Unlike other commonly used authentication protocols, such as Kerberos and certificate-based SSL, SRP does not require a trusted third party.
+With SRP, the user's password is never sent over the network and a successful authentication results in a cryptographically secure shared key that may be used for subsequent symmetric key encryption.

 SRP authentication requires the server to store a salted verification key that is computed from user's password.
 While care should be taken